-Bratislava, Slovakia – After the release of his latest single “Dievča” last month, Bratislava-born Miro Žbirka has announced the release of a new album, three years after his previous record Miro.
-Recorded at the world-renown Abbey Road studios, it will simply be titled Double Album, hinting to a heavily Beatles-inspired record.
+Bratislava, Slovakia – After the release of his latest single “Dievča” last month, Bratislava-born Miro Zbirka has announced the release of a new album, three years after his previous record Miro and recorded at the world-renown Abbey Road studios.
+It will simply be titled Double Album, hinting to a heavily Beatles-inspired record.

 In fact, Miro was accompanied in Abbey Road’s famous Studio Three – where Pink Floyd recorded The Dark Side of the Moon – by guitarist Robbie McIntosh and bassist Hamish Stuart who both toured with Paul McCartney in the 80s and 90s, with the latest also touring with Ringo Starr.

 The artwork for the new album was made by Czech artist Míla Fürstová who also designed Coldplay’s Ghost Stories album cover.